saulpierotti/markdown_notebook/LB2.md

 	* C is a coil, a residue in none of the above conformations
 	* Other categories exist, but are rarely used
 * DSSP is generally accepted as a tool for assigning secondary structure
+* I can get solvent exposure values that are higher than expected when heteroatoms are present, since they are ignored
+* I can get solvent exposure values that are lower than expected when oligomers are present, since the exposure is calculated for the oligomer and not for the monomer

 # LB2 Project
 * We will compare 2 different approaches for predicting protein secondary structure